alpersonalwebsite/build-model-with-google-automl/README.md

 What are the model’s precision and recall?
 How are these values calculated?
 (Report the values for a score threshold of 0.5.)

-* Precision: 80.6% and is calculated through… true positives / model predictions (true and false positives)
+* Precision: 80.6% and is calculated through... true positives / model predictions (true and false positives)

-* Recall: 80.6% and is calculated through… true positives / ground truth positives (true positives and false negatives)
+* Recall: 80.6% and is calculated through... true positives / ground truth positives (true positives and false negatives)

 ![3 Class Precision and Recall](images/3-class-t.png)